Makena Carr: Club career

 Carr was drafted by Seattle Reign FC as the 43rd overall pick of the 2024 NWSL Draft.
 She became the second-ever Saint Mary's Gaels women's soccer player to be drafted into a professional league and the first in twenty-one years.
 Carr trained with the Reign in preseason and starred as a substitute in a friendly against her former college team, the Washington Huskies.
-Ultimately, Carr did not sign with the Reign and was not included in the team's final roster for the season.
+Ultimately, she did not sign with the Reign and was not included in the team's final roster for the season.

-Spokane Zephyr FC

 On May 16, 2024, Carr signed her first professional contract with USL Super League team Spokane Zephyr FC.
 She started in the club's inaugural match, a 1–1 draw with Fort Lauderdale United FC.
 In February 2025, Carr and Spokane mutually agreed to terminate her contract with the club.
-Carr later chose to step away from soccer to pursue a career as an airline pilot.
+Carr later chose to step away from soccer entirely to pursue a career as an airplane pilot.